genneko/website-source/content/playing-with-bsd/hardware/freebsd-on-thinkpad-t480.md

 ### Touchpad and TrackPoint
 <https://ben-rowan.github.io/post/disable_lenovo_trackpad/>

-- As I use a wireless mouse (Logicool's Unifying one) most of the time, I disabled touchpad and enabled "Virtual Scrolling" with the TrackPoing and the middle button instead.
+- As I use a wireless mouse (Logicool's Unifying one) most of the time, I disabled touchpad and enabled "Virtual Scrolling" with the TrackPoint and the middle button instead.
 [/boot/loader.conf]
 ```
 hw.psm.synaptics_support="1"